myathsupaing/8_Week_SQL_Challenge/Case Study #3 Foodie Fi/Solution/C. Challenge Payment Question.md

 - upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
 - once a customer churns they will no longer make payments

+## Solution

 Firstly, I calculated the end date of each subscription according to the subscription plan.
+Since the payment table is for 2020, the end dates of all plans have to be '2020-12-31' even though the customer continues to use the service for the next year.
 I named the subquery as 2020_subscription.

-Next, I created recursive cte to calculate the due date of each monthly plan and named the cte as monthly_plan_cte.
+Next, I created recursive cte named monthly_plan_cte to calculate the due date of each monthly plan payment.

 Then, I wrote another cte named payment_cte that references the previous monthly_plan_cte to calculate the amount of each subscription payment and the payment order.
+The payment for the plan upgrades before the current plan hasn't ended for the month subscribed, would be deducted by the paid amount for that month.

 ````sql
 WITH payment_cte AS (